All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 History of Bhadra Wildlife Sanctuary and Tiger Reserve

 Bhadra Wildlife Sanctuary, previously known as the Jagara Valley Wildlife Sanctuary, was established in 1951.
-In the Western Ghats in Chikmagalur and Karnataka’s Shimoga district, Bhadra is 492 sq km long.
+It is 492 sq km long and located in the Western Ghats in Chikmagalur and Karnataka’s Shimoga district.
 The name “Bhadra” comes from the Bhadra River flowing through the lush green forest.
-In 1998, it was declared as India’s 25th tiger project.
+In 1998, it was declared India’s 25th tiger project.

 Bhadra Wildlife Sanctuary and Tiger Sanctuary in India lie amidst lush green vegetation and lofty hills.
 The reserve comprises more than 100 different species of plants.
 Dry and moist deciduous forests, semi-evergreen forests, swampy patches, and bamboo and teak plantations adorn this region.

-Various economically important timber species like Rosewood, Mathi, Teak, Nandi, Kindal, and Honne are abundant.
-Jagara Giant, a big and 300-year-old teak tree with a girth of 5.21 m, is the major attraction of the sanctuary.
+Various economically important timber species, such as Rosewood, Mathi, Teak, nandi, Kindal, and Honne, are abundant.
+Jagara Giant, a 300-year-old teak tree with a girth of 5.21 m, is the major attraction of the sanctuary.

 Climate and Temperature Range in Bhadra Wildlife Sanctuary